This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Can I machine wash a baby bath kneeler without ruining it?
+Can you machine wash a bath kneeler without damaging the foam?

 Sharing is caring!